mongodb-university/realm-template-apps/sync-todo/v2/client/cpp/README.md

 This app uses a terminal UI built with [FTXUI](https://github.com/ArthurSonzogni/FTXUI).

+> [!WARNING]
+> As of September 2024, Atlas Device SDKs are deprecated.
+Atlas Device SDKs
+> will reach end-of-life and will no longer be maintained by MongoDB on
+> September 30, 2025.
+>
+> The template app in this repository should only be used as a reference for
+> the on-device database and not to create a new app based on Device Sync.
+> Refer to the [deprecation page](https://www.mongodb.com/docs/atlas/device-sdks/>deprecation/) for details.

 ## Configuration

 For this template app to work, you must ensure that `atlasConfig.json` exists and contains the following properties: